africanbushman/hello-world/README.md

 ## Technologies Used

-The technologies used is0 HTML.
+The technologies used is HTML.

 ## Support and contact details